The co-Hopfian property of surface braid groups: Surjectivity of superinjective maps

 \begin{proof} In Lemmas \ref{lem-phi-nskhbp} and \ref{lem-phi-jhbc}, we have already shown that for each $j$ and each $k$, the map $\phi$ preserves $j$-HBPs and $k$-HBCs, respectively.
 We prove surjectivity of $\phi$ by induction on $p$.
-For each 2-HBC $\alpha$ in $S$, $\phi$ induces a map between the links of $\alpha$ and $\phi(\alpha)$ in $\calcp_n(S)$.
+For any 2-HBC $\alpha$ in $S$, $\phi$ induces a map from the link of $\alpha$ in $\calcp_n(S)$ into that of $\phi(\alpha)$.
 This induced map can be identified with a superinjective map from $\calcp_n(S_{g, p-1})$ into itself, which is surjective by the hypothesis of the induction.
 The image of $\phi$ thus contains all vertices of the link of $\phi(\alpha)$.
-For each $p$-HBP $b$ in $S$, $\phi$ induces a map between the links of $b$ and $\phi(b)$ in $\calcp_n(S)$.
-For each curve $\beta$ in $b$, the restriction of this induced map to the set of HBCs and HBPs containing $\beta$ can be identified with a superinjective map from $\calc(S_{0, p+2})$ into itself.
-Since the latter map is surjective by Theorem 2 in \cite{bm-ar}, the image of $\phi$ contains all vertices of the link of $\phi(b)$.
+For any non-separating $p$-HBP $b$ in $S$, $\phi$ induces a map from the link of $b$ in $\calcp_n(S)$ into that of $\phi(b)$.
+For any curve $\beta$ in $b$, the restriction of this induced map to the set of HBCs and HBPs containing $\beta$ can be identified with a superinjective map from $\calc(S_{0, p+2})$ into itself.
+Since the latter map is surjective by \cite[Theorem 2]{bm-ar}, the image of $\phi$ contains all vertices of the link of $\phi(b)$.
 By Proposition \ref{prop-p3-conn} (i), $\phi$ is surjective.

 Similarly, we can prove surjectivity of $\psi$ by using Proposition \ref{prop-p3-conn} (ii). \end{proof}

 \begin{cor} Let $S=S_{g, p}$ be a surface with $g\geq 2$ and $p\geq 2$.
 Then any superinjective map from $\calcp(S)$ into itself is surjective. \end{cor}